johndpope/FacebookPy/docs/How_to_Docker_Compose.md

 ### Data file
 What it stores in the example [Friends last post likes and interact with user based on hashtags](../quickstart_templates/Friends-last-post-likes-and-interact-with-user-based-on-hashtags.py):
 - Our credentials
-- A *protected* friend list which we want to keep after any acction from InstaPy
+- A *protected* friend list which we want to keep after any acction from FacebookPy
 - A list of hashtags that we whant to interact with
 - Control Flow